 How to Build Team Unity in 5 Easy Steps

 “Clearly, building meaningful relationships in the office can have a positive impact on job satisfaction and, as a result, success,” says Andre Lavoie, CEO of ClearCompany.

-The average American adult employed full time works 47 hours per week, according to a Gallup poll, and four in 10 workers put in over 50 hours each week.
+The average American adult employed full time works 47 hours per week, and four in 10 workers put in over 50 hours each week.
 So, it’s important to like what you do and who you work with.
 According to the Gallup Organization, workers who identify coworkers as friends (or even best friends) are seven times more likely to be engaged in their jobs.
 They are more likely to be satisfied and productive.

 Fortunately, building team unity just takes a little work…

 As Andrew Carnegie once said, “Teamwork is the ability to work together toward a common vision.”
 It is important that every member of the team knows and understands the company’s goals.
 Without a clearly-defined finish line and plan to reach that finish line, everyone will ultimately run in different directions.